-The gluteus medius is a broad thick muscle on the outer part of the pelvis.¬† The muscle spans from the buttock to the upper aspect of the thigh bone (femur) on the bony part of the outer hip (greater trochanter).¬† The primary function of the gluteus medius is to stabilize the pelvis and femur during dynamic activities such as walking or performing a deep squat.¬† It is responsible for preventing the opposite side of the pelvis from dropping during walking.
+Your gluteus medius is a thick muscle on the outer part of your pelvis.
+It spans from your buttock to the upper part of your thigh on your outer hip.
+The primary function of the gluteus medius is to stabilize your pelvis during dynamic activities such as walking or performing a deep squat.
+It prevents the opposite side of your pelvis from dropping during walking.
 The gluteus medius packs many short muscle fibers together.
-This allows it to generate high forces.¬† However, a trade-off to its structure is its inability to produce large forces when in lengthened positions.
+This allows it to generate very high forces.
+However, a trade-off to its structure is its inability to produce large forces when in lengthened positions.

-The gluteus medius is lengthened when the hips flex and internally rotate.¬† This causes the knee to cave inward during the squat.¬† This may be more obvious during a 1-leg squat or landing from a jump on one leg.¬† This movement strategy is sometimes called, dynamic valgus, and is believed to be disadvantageous. ¬†¬†The gluteus medius is unable to accomplish its primary role of stabilizing the pelvis when in extreme joint positions.¬† This is the case when the hip is in flexion and internal rotation.¬† Hip internal rotation during the squat also impairs the ability of the gluteus maximus to extend the hip. ¬†However, the hamstrings and adductors can often overcome this deficit to compensate.¬† Squatting with the hip internally rotated increases the demands of the gluteus medius and may be a compensation for weakness of your glutes.
+Your gluteus medius is lengthened when your hips flex and internally rotate.
+This causes your knee to cave inward during the squat.
+This movement strategy is called, dynamic valgus.
+When this occurs your gluteus medius is unable to accomplish its primary role of stabilizing your pelvis.
+Hip internal rotation during the squat also impairs the ability of your gluteus maximus to extend your hip.
+However, the hamstrings and adductors can often overcome this deficit to compensate.
+If you squat with your hip internally rotated this is likely a compensation for weakness of your glutes.
 You want to do something about this, especially if you are having knee pain.